OCHA-DAP/hdx-python-api/doc/main.md

 ## Breaking Changes
-From 5.8.2, date handling uses timezone aware dates instead of naive dates
+From 5.8.2, date handling uses timezone aware dates instead of naive dates and defaults to UTC

 From 5.6.0, creating and updating datastores removed